algolia/instantsearch/docs/custom-components.md

 * Vue InstantSearch uses `ais` as a prefix for CSS classes, we recommend choosing a different prefix to avoid conflicts
 * We do not recommend the use of [`scoped`](https://vue-loader.vuejs.org/en/features/scoped-css.html) styles, it makes it very hard to override them.
 * Use the [BEM notation](http://getbem.com/introduction/) with only one depth level.
-* Think about reusability, ship the bare minimum style for your component to be disaplayed well.
-While allowing for easy customization.
+* Think about reusability: ship the bare minimum style for your component to be displayed well, while allowing for easy customization.

 ### Vue component